 An employee who wins a discrimination lawsuit is entitled to these damages, for most types of discrimination:

-- back pay (for the wages the employee lost)
+- back pay (for the wages the employee has already lost by the time of a lawsuit judgment)

-- front pay (damages for wages lost from the date of the lawsuit judgment until the date the employee is reinstated; if the employee can't be reinstated, these damages might continue until the employee finds new work)
+- front pay (for wages lost from the date of the lawsuit judgment until the date the employee is reinstated to his or her former position; if the employee can't be reinstated, these damages might continue until the employee finds new work)

 - the cost of health insurance and other benefits the employee would have received if still employed